endreymarcell/namingthings/src/pages/blog/effin-redux.md

 For starters, I believe [redux-toolkit](https://redux-toolkit.js.org/) actually gets many things right... but side effects only half-right.
-It's thunk-based approach combined with automatically creating `pending`, `fulfilled` and `rejected` actions is quite alright.
+Its thunk-based approach combined with automatically creating `pending`, `fulfilled` and `rejected` actions is quite alright.

 What bothered me is that even though redux does an excellent job in moving all the business logic decisions out of components and into the reducer, it fails to do that for side effects.